Social Media Advantages and Disadvantages Essay

 The advantages of social media are maintaining communication, sharing knowledge, and enhancing business.

-Firstly, social media ease the communication system that contributes to building relationships.
+Firstly, social media eases the communication process that contributes to building relationships.
 Nowadays, more than 90 percent of teenagers are using smartphones, and in the meantime, 45 percent of them surf the internet every day.
 For example, students utilize social media networking sites to conduct virtual meetings and classes.
 So, social networking sites benefit people in maintaining communication globally.

 Furthermore, social media have a tremendous positive impact on the company from the viewpoint of marketing policy.
 Social media help organizations communicate with potential customers virtually.
 For example, the organization utilizes its official social media pages for corporate branding, product branding, social media marketing, paid marketing, website traffic enhancement, promotion, etc. In sum, selling products and services online has been more straightforward for the blessing of social media.